Table of Contents[Hide][Show]

 I started with sandy blonde hair, so I used the lightening herbs on most of my head, and I’m the blondest I’ve been since childhood (with some interesting red/brown streaks underneath).
 I think the reds and browns would be even more dramatic on hair that was already darker, but they definitely had my hair not-blonde anymore.
 If any of you with dark hair try the red or dark colors, please let me know how they work on you!

 These are natural colors and as such will create natural hues on your hair.
 They will not create artificial colors like hot pink, completely platinum blonde, or jet black (ok, so that isn’t a fake color, I just haven’t figured out how to do it…) The blonde/light recipes will actually permanently lighten hair since they naturally bleach it but the red and dark hues will leave a temporary tint for a few weeks (depending on how often you wash it).
 The sun will help set all the hues.

 Also, I haven’t tried these on dyed/chemically treated hair, so I don’t know how it reacts with those types of hair!
 Not sure why you’d want to use herbal hair dyes?
-Read the ingredients and then get back to me!
+Read the ingredients on conventional dyes and then get back to me! 🙂

 Herbs for Light Hair

 - Pure, strong Chamomile Tea (brewed with 1/2 cup herbs per 2 cups water) and sprayed or poured on hair and left on for several hours.
 Sitting in the sun during this time will enhance the lightening effect.

 - Fresh squeezed lemon juice, sprayed and brushed through hair and left on for several hours (in the sun) will also produce natural highlights.